thisago/iecook/readme.md

 discard getGoogleCookies()
 ```

-it will start an HTTP server (using Jester) that will wait the userscript send
+it will start an HTTP server (using Jester) that will wait the extension send
 the cookies.
-The userscript sends it every second.
+The extension sends it every second.

 When the server receives the cookies, it will self close and return the cookie
 for you.